 Vermont can be called the nation’s unofficial capital for fall foliage.
 Nothing can replace the scenic beauty of Vermont, especially in the fall months.
 If you’re a leaf peeper, then you are probably planning your next visit to Vermont.
-To see the leaves change their color from bright green to a warm red, we have chosen the 4 best places for you to visit on your trip to Vermont this fall.
+To see the leaves change their color from bright green to a warm red, we have chosen the 4 best places to visit in Vermont in the fall.

 To view the best fall color in the world, Stowe is the place.
 It is located in the North-central region.
 The most amazing red, yellow, and orange foliage can be seen from the last weeks of September until the first few weeks of October.
 This foliage forms a great contrast against the Mount Mansfield— Vermont’s highest peak— that towers the historic and vibrant community of Stowe.
 With the best places to dine and shop at and numerous outdoor activities, this is the place to visit for leaf-peepers, adventurers, and many others.